How does PSD2 affect bank customers' digital identity?

 PSD2 –which is driving the change in January 2018– rules that the banks will have to open up their payment services to outside companies (Third Party Payment Service Providers - TPPs): payment initiation service providers (PISPs) on the one hand, and account information service providers (AISPs) on the other.
 Both services require authorization from the customers –whether private individuals or companies– and of course prior authentication.

 The EU therefore seeks a payment market in Europe that is open to other actors in addition to the banks (fintech companies).
 In this scenario, managing users' digital identities takes on a new dimension.
 This Discussion Paper from the EBA explores most of the risks and requirements of the new environment around the corner after the implementation of PSD2.
 It is evidently much more complex, and more sensitive.
 This is why APIs and the approach used to program them (open or closed application programming interfaces) is a matter for international debate.

 Digital identity, a paramount asset

 In the digital age, where mobile devices are now a tool for almost everything and all times, users' data represent raw material of incalculable value.
 People registered with their username and password make financial transactions in real-time, associated to a first and last name, identity document, place of residence, gender, age and so on.
 Transactions associated to the retail sector, insurance, leisure… Not only do they provide information on expenditure, but also a record of customers' revenues.
-The financial digital identity of millions of people is in the hands of the banks.

 With the new PSD2, any company can become one of these TPPs and use the release of data to generate new income.
 There is no doubt that this is a race for the ownership of customers' digital identities, and will involve hundreds of companies fighting for authorized access to this information.
 Europe considers it combines all the essential elements to deregulate the market and that the greatest beneficiaries will be the customers.